-In connection with the Loan and Security Agreement, the Borrower simultaneously entered into a Success Fee Letter (the "Letter") with the Bank.
-Pursuant to the Letter, the Borrower shall pay to the Bank a success fee in the amount equal to 6.37% of the funded amount of the Term Loans (the "Success Fee") upon the first occurrence of any of the following events (each a "Liquidity Event"): (a) a sale or other disposition by the Borrower of all or substantially all of its assets; (b) a merger or consolidation of the Borrower into or with another person or entity, where the holders of the Borrower's outstanding voting equity securities as of immediately prior to such merger or consolidation hold less than a majority of the issued and outstanding voting equity securities of the successor or surviving person or entity as of immediately following the consummation of such merger or consolidation; (c) a transaction or a series of related transactions in which any "person" or "group" (within the meaning of Section 13(d) and 14(d)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") becomes the "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act), directly or indirectly, of a sufficient number of shares of all classes of stock then outstanding of the Borrower ordinarily entitled to vote in the election of directors, empowering such "person" or "group" to elect a majority of the Board of Directors of the Borrower, who did not have such power before such transaction; or (d) the closing price per share for the Company's common stock on the Nasdaq Capital Market being \$8.00 (after giving effect to any stock splits or consolidations effected after the date hereof) or more for five successive business days.
-To date, no events have occurred that could cause the Success Fee to be paid.
+In connection with the Amended and Restated Loan and Security Agreement, the Borrower entered into an additional Success Fee Letter (the "2018 Letter"), which will only be effective if the Term B Loan is drawn.
+Pursuant to the 2018 Letter, the Borrower shall pay to the Bank a success fee in the amount equal to 6.37% of the funded amount of the Term B Loan (the "2018 Letter Success Fee") upon the first occurrence of any of the following events: (a) a sale or other disposition by the Borrower of all or substantially all of its assets; (b) a merger or consolidation of the Borrower into or with another person or entity, where the holders of the Borrower's outstanding voting equity securities as of immediately prior to such merger or consolidation hold less than a majority of the issued and outstanding voting equity securities of the successor or surviving person or entity as of immediately following the consummation of such merger or consolidation; (c) a transaction or a series of related transactions in which any "person" or "group" (within the meaning of Section 13(d) and 14(d)(2) of the Exchange Act")) becomes the "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act), directly or indirectly, of a sufficient number of shares of all classes of stock then outstanding of the Borrower, who did not have such power before such transaction; or (d) the closing price per share for the Company's common stock on Nasdaq being the greater of (i) 70% or more over \$7.05, the closing price of the Company's common stock on March 29, 2018 (after giving effect to any stock splits or consolidations effected after the date thereof) for five successive business days, or (ii) at least 26.13% more than the closing price of the Company's common stock on the date of the funding of the Term B Loan.

-If the Success Fee is due pursuant to a Liquidity Event described in clause (d) of the definition thereof, the Company may elect, in lieu of paying the Success Fee in cash, to issue and sell to the Bank, in exchange for the Success Fee, such number of shares of the Company's common stock as would be equal to the quotient (calculated by rounding up the nearest whole number) obtained by dividing (a) the Success Fee by (b) the volume weighted average price per share of the Company's common stock for the same five successive business days on which the closing price per share of the Company's common stock caused the Success Fee to become payable.
-The Bank's right to receive the Success Fee and the Borrower's obligation to pay such Success Fee terminate on June 30, 2021, and shall survive the termination of the Loan and Security Agreement and any prepayment of the Term Loans.
+If the 2018 Letter Success Fee is due pursuant an event described in clause (d) of the two preceding paragraphs, the Company may elect, in lieu of paying the 2018 Letter Success Fee in cash, to issue and sell to the Bank, in exchange for the 2018 Letter Success Fee, such number of shares of the Company's common stock as would be equal to the quotient (calculated by rounding up the nearest whole number) obtained by dividing (a) the 2018 Letter Success Fee by (b) the volume weighted average price per share of the Company's common stock for the same five successive business days on which the closing price per share of the Company's common stock see to become payable.

+The Bank's right to receive the 2018 Letter Success Fee and the Borrower's obligation to pay such 2018 Letter Success Fee terminate on the fifth anniversary of the funding of the Term B Loan and shall survive the termination of the Amended and Restated Loan and Security Agreement and any prepayment of the Term Loans.